CSE321-Fall2021/cse321-portfolio-aschick440/Project 3/README.md

 ---
 **NOTE**

+* When setting up, it is recommended to refer to the system schematic in the project document for a visual representation
+* Depending on which direction the dot matrix is facing, the IRs will move the cursor in different directions, so it doesn't matter which IR Douts connect to which pins
 * If all the lights on the dot matrix light up when the program starts running, unplug the usb and plug it back in
-* When setting up, it is recommended to refer to the system schematic in the project document for a visual representation
-* Depending on which direction the dot matrix is facing, the IRs will move the cursor in different directions, so it doesn't matter which Douts connect to which pins

 ---

 --------------------
-p1_code_provided.cpp:
+CSE321_project3_aschick2_main.cpp:
 --------------------
-**THESE ARE JUST INITIAL THOUGHTS ON LAYOUT**
-The program will begin in an initialization phase where it waits for the user’s location data.
-Then, the next initialization will be on relative DTH11 sensor mapping, the program needs these two user inputs to begin.
-Once these have been given, the final initialization will take place which computes how the dot matrix will display based on positioning of each DTH11 sensor.
-Every ~30 minutes there will be a ticker attached to an ISR to grab the current weather data.
-Outside of that, one thread will be constantly updating the dot map while the other thread computes the safe humidity levels and relative humidity levels of each room.
-If the humidity levels become too unsafe there will be an interrupt triggered that sets off the Buzzer and gives the user an LCD prompt to turn on the humidifier.
-Until a safe level is restored the buzzer will not turn off.
+The program is an RTOS system that incorporates threading, synchronization, error correction, interrupts, and physical components that are used as digital inputs and outputs.
+At any one time there can be up to 4 threads running in parallel.
+Individual threads handle keypad polling, IR polling, Matrix updates, and the pictionary game state.
+The area of each threads activity is very clearly commented within the code.
+The top of the file includes the header, included libraries, all the Global state, and initializations on component Objects.

 ----------
 Things Declared